Fahren1t/Samurai-Game/README.md

    Other than that there is a glossary for Unity: https://docs.unity3d.com/Manual/Glossary.html

+   *Proccess Modeling* (LLM: what does specify dynamic parts of the system, and detailed activities could mean?)

+   In our game project, since we are new to game development, we need to keep every part dynamic so that when we want to add a new feature, it should be easier to do that.
+Since the project is very simple, we can add more ideas to the project.
+Here are some of the dynamic dynamic parts:
+   *Player Character: Movement, health, inventory, and interactions.(LLM) *AI Enemies: Pathfinding, attacking behavior, and adapting to the player's actions.(LLM) *Physics System: Collisions, gravity, and dynamic object behavior (e.g., destructible environments).(LLM) *Dynamic Lighting: Changes in light intensity or color based on time or events.(LLM) *Game State: Transitions between menus, levels, or game-over screens.(LLM)

+   Our activities are:
+      *Write scripts or algorithms for dynamic systems(LLM) *Integrate animations with user input or AI behavior(LLM) *Add unit tests to the code to make sure it is methods are working properly *Define how the object interract with each other *Define the behaviour of objects

 5. A) **DDD**: **(A)** Do an Event-Storming to find your Domains!
 If your domain is too small, invent other domains around and document these domains (as if you have 100 Mio € from Edlich-Investment!) **(B)**.
 Drop your Domains into a Core Domain Chart **(C)** and indicate the Relations = Mappings (! see MIRO examples again) between the Domains in a new diagram!

    SOLUTION: